geronimoBU/CS521_Assignment3/README.txt

-Inheriance and Encapsulation practice in Python
+Inheritance and Encapsulation practice in Python